 CMV is a highly contagious viral infection that can harm an unborn child.
+About 91% of women have never heard about CMV, a virus that can put unborn babies in danger of birth defects.

 What is the purpose of this CMV clinical research study?